junglok/tem-docs/docs/batch/jobscripts.md

 ```pre
 select=<# NODES>:ncpus=<# CPU Cores/node>:mem=<RAM/node>:mpiprocs=<# MPI Ranks/node>:ompthreads=<# OpenMP Threads/rank>:ngpus=<# GPUs/node>
 ```
-where (*node* and *chunk* can be used interchangeably)
+where *node* and *chunk* can be used interchangeably:

 **`<# NODES>`**
 > the total number of compute nodes requested, followed by a colon-separated list (see below)

 **`<# CPU Cores/node>`**
-> the *total* number of CPUs requested *on each node*, which can be a mix of MPI Ranks and/or OpenMP threads,
+> the *total* number of CPUs requested *on each node*, which can be a mix of MPI ranks and/or OpenMP threads

 **`<RAM/node>`**
-> how much main memory (RAM) the job will be able to access *on each node*.
+> how much main memory (RAM) the job can access *on each node*.
-> (Optional, default is system dependent, but system default is very small amount memory 256MBytes, so as the best practice, we recommend to explicitly specify the size of memory required),
+> (Optional; the default is system-dependent, but the system default is a very small amount, 256MB, so as best practice we recommend explicitly specifying the memory size required.)

 **`<# MPI Ranks/node>`**
-> the number of MPI Ranks *on each node* (Optional, defaults to 1),
+> the number of MPI ranks *on each node* (optional, defaults to 1)

 **`<# OpenMP Threads/node>`**
-> the number of OpenMP ranks *per MPI Rank on each node* (Optional, defaults to 1)
+> the number of OpenMP threads *per MPI rank on each node* (optional, defaults to 1)

 **`<# GPUs/node>`**
-> the number of GPUs *per node*.
-(Optional, defaults to 0).
+> the number of GPUs *per node* (optional, defaults to 0)

-Taken together, this specifies a *resource chunk*.
-Homogeneous resource chunks are the most common case, however, *heterogeneous* selection statements can be constructed by multiple chunks separated by a **+** (examples below).
+Together, these specify a *resource chunk*.
+Homogeneous resource chunks are the most common case, but *heterogeneous* selection statements can be built from multiple chunks separated by a **+** (examples below).

 ##### Examples
 *  4 128-core nodes, each running 128 MPI ranks (4 `x` 128 = 512 MPI ranks total).